Vacationer (band): History

+Kenny has stated that he started Vacationer because he "wanted to make music that wasn't terribly loud, because the music at the time that I was making was terribly loud and I was constantly having my vocals compete with really loud music... and it just ended up being very taxing on myself physically.
+I just reached a point where I kept losing my voice and just felt really run down by the music I was playing, and not totally satisfied by the music I was creating.
+I wanted to make a conscious shift into music that wasn't as aggressive.
+So that was kind of the philosophy behind the approach to Vacationer music.
+I really wanted to learn more about how to make electronic music."

 Of the first 5 songs recorded "Trip" was decided to be the lead song and was self released in April 2011.
 Due to its press and publicity, it earned the attention of several labels including Downtown Records, which signed the band.

 The band released its first LP in 2012 on Downtown Records called Gone.
 It reached number 42 on the Top Heatseekers chart in the U.S. The band toured consistently throughout 2012 and early 2013 with Asteroids Galaxy Tour, Bombay Bicycle Club, Tennis, The Naked and Famous, Body Language and Niki and the Dove.

 On June 24, 2014 the band released their second studio album, titled Relief.
 The album charted at number 10 on the Top Heatseekers chart.

-On June 22, 2018, the band released their third studio album Mindset on Downtown Records.
+On June 22, 2018, Vacationer released their third studio album Mindset on Downtown Records.

-On September 27, 2019, Kenny released instrumental album Wavelengths on Paxico Records.
+On September 27, 2019, Vacationer released instrumental album Wavelengths on Paxico Records.

+On October 20, 2023, Vacationer released their fifth studio album Cherish on Paxico Records, with the single Dialogue.